eeshan15/Helmet-Detection-Using-OpenCV/README.md

 # Helmet-Detection-Using-OpenCV
-In this project Using open Cv and Deep learning methods helmet is being detected if you have wore it or not Updation in the readme will be done soon
+In this project Using open Cv and Deep learning methods helmet is being detected if you have wore it or not Updation in the readme will be done soon.